 For millennia, Asian countries and cultures have celebrated the Lunar New Year.
 Depending upon the country, this new moon holiday will fall within two months after the Winter Solstice.
-In the Shambhala community (we follow the Tibetan tradition of Losar or “New Year”) the first day of the new Fire Rooster year is Monday, February 27th.
+In the Shambhala community (we follow the Tibetan tradition of Losar or “New Year”) the first day of the new Fire Bird year is Monday, February 27th.
 Shambhala Centers worldwide will celebrate this day.
 Everyone is welcome.

 Greek civilization used a lunar calendar.
 Thanks to the Roman Emperor Julius Caesar, since 46 B.C.E. we’ve been using a calendar aligned with the earth’s orbit around the sun.
 This calendar was refined in the Middle Ages by Pope Gregory, which is why our current calendar is called Gregorian.

 How to meditate?
 Different traditions answer that question differently.
 In Buddhist mindfulness, you start by focusing your attention on the breath.
 The Buddha himself gave instruction on this breath meditation in the Anapanasatti Sutra.

 According to this Sutra, or discourse by the Buddha, there are steps along the path of mindfulness.
 The way to begin, however, is to be aware of the breath−or more precisely−the sensation of the body breathing.
 Meditation Practice could start in many ways, but we are already in the habit of relating to our body (and happily, we are breathing).
 So the breath is a natural and familiar focus for gathering the mind.

 In the sutra, even before the Buddha gives instructions on how to meditate, he gives advice on preparing to practice.
 In other words, even in beginning meditation, there is a way to begin.